apache/couchdb/share/doc/src/api/database/bulk-api.rst

   :query string endkey_docid: Stop returning records when the specified
     document ID is reached. *Optional*.
   :query string end_key_doc_id: Alias for `endkey_docid` param.
-  :query boolean group: Group the results using the reduce function to a group
-    or single row.
-Default is ``false``.
-  :query number group_level: Specify the group level to be used. *Optional*.
   :query boolean include_docs: Include the full content of the documents in
     the return.
 Default is ``false``.
   :query boolean inclusive_end: Specifies whether the specified end key should